Airport Express (MTR): Use in media

 In late 1998, Leon Lai showed a music video of MTR's Airport Express line for the song "Happy 2000", which includes the interior of the A-Train.

+In the film Shock Wave 2, a CAF-Train of the Airport Express was hijacked and planted with bombs, afterwards one of the terrorists drove it towards Hong Kong International Airport.

 Design limitations

-When British Hong Kong was planning to build the Airport Railway (Tung Chung line and Airport Express) in the 1990s, which was a few years before the handover to China, the Chinese government raised concerns about the effect of the project on the territory's fiscal reserves, which eventually forced the Hong Kong government to reduce the cost of the Airport Railway.
-The resulting changes made to the design imposed limitations on the level of service on the line.
+When British Hong Kong was planning to build the Airport Railway (Tung Chung line and Airport Express) in the 1990s, a few years before the planned handover to China, the Chinese government raised concerns about the effect of the project on the territory's fiscal reserves, which eventually forced the (British) Hong Kong government to reduce the cost of the Airport Railway.
+The resulting changes made imposed design limitations on the level of service on the line.